MaxGabriel/brittany-vscode-extension/README.md

 * `brittany.path`: Path to the brittany executable.
 This will be wrapped in double quotes to escape it, so your path can e.g. include spaces.
 Default: `brittany` (so if `brittany` is on your $PATH, it should work without any configuration).
 * `brittany.enable`: A boolean value to enable or disable the extension.
 Default: `true`.
-* `brittany.additional-flags`: Additional flags to pass to brittany, e.g. --indent AMOUNT.
+* `brittany.additionalFlags`: Additional flags to pass to brittany, e.g. --indent AMOUNT.
 These are unescaped.
 They should not attempt to change the input or output files.
 This option mostly exists as an escape hatch—you should generally prefer editing your brittany config file if possible.
+* `brittany.stackEnable`: A boolean value to enable or disable brittany through stack (stack exec brittany).
+Default: `false`.

 ## brittany Configuration